 - Partial loss of hearing

 In order to properly diagnose these pulsating sounds, you are required to visit a healthcare institution.
-It is also advised that you make an appointment with your doctor if you think that you are experiencing this sort of a problem in your ears.
-Diagnosis includes the following activities from the audiologist side.
+It is also advised that you make an appointment with your doctor if you think that you are experiencing this sort of problem in your ears.

 What medicines or drugs you are taking on a temporary basis for your hearing problems and since how much time?
 Whether you are experiencing side effects due to these medications or not?